mheap/octokit-commit-multiple-files/README.md

 # octokit-commit-multiple-files

-This plugin is an alternative to using `octokit.repos.createOrUpdateFile` which allows you to edit the contents of a single file.
+This plugin is an alternative to using `octokit.rest.repos.createOrUpdateFile` which allows you to edit the contents of a single file.

 ## Installation